B'z The "Mixture"

 B'z The "Mixture" is a compilation album of remastered hits by the Japanese rock duo B'z.
 The album reached 1st at Oricon, with almost 1.5 million copies sold.

 As would become the band's custom, many of the songs on the album are re-recorded versions of earlier songs from their synthesizer-heavy pop music period.

+The album features several songs recorded during the band's BMG Japan period, and was jointly distributed by B Zone and BMG, with distribution of the album handled by B Zone while publishing rights remained with BMG Japan.